 By bus, it’s roughly a 6-hour trip from Bangkok’s Mo Chit Bus Terminal or Ekkamai Bus Terminal to Koh Chang.
 You can buy tickets online up to two days in advance or buy them in person at least one day in advance.
 Some ticket prices include the cost of the ferry ride, too.

 There is no airport on Koh Chang, but you can fly to Trat Airport (TDX) (20-minute drive to the ferry) and Utapao International Airport (UTP) (3-hour to the ferry).
 After landing at the airport, book a VIP van, bus, or rental car the rest of the way to the island from one of the airports’ transportation kiosks.
-We made a rental car reservation at UTP during our latest trip and the pickup was effortless.If you take an early morning flight into Suvarnabhumi Airport, you can buy a VIP van ticket from a kiosk on the ground floor.
+We made a rental car reservation at UTP during our latest trip and the pickup was effortless.If you take an early morning flight to Suvarnabhumi Airport, you can buy a VIP van ticket from a kiosk on the ground floor.
 The driver will take you all the way to your hotel on Koh Chang.

 Once you’ve arrived at the mainland pier (Centre Point Ferry or Laem Ngob Pier), hop on the ferry for a 45-minute ride to the island.
 After arriving at Koh Chang, it takes another 45 minutes to drive from the pier to the farthest point on the island.